nicklafferty/craftycody/content/crochet/pattern-review-the-lovey-dovey-sweater.md

 ## Mods

 I don't like 3/4" sleeves.
 I know that I'll be constantly trying to pull them down.
 I like how longer sleeves hit my hands and make my fingers look longer and more feminine.
 I knew when I bought this pattern that I'd be making the sleeves 1. tighter and 2. longer.
-Here's what I did:
+Here's what I did in order of how the pattern is written:

+\-I used a "G" (4.25mm) hook throughout the entire pattern.

+\-For the **Sleeves** section: I did 42 rows before starting the decreasing rows that make the cuffs.

+\-I did 2 rounds of decreases to make the cuffs tighter

+\-Repeated rounds 32-35 and extra time (3x instead of 2x)

+\-Then, 7 rounds of HDC (repeating round 34 essentially)

+\-When I got the length right on my wrists, I added a row of scallops for cuffs.
+I used the same row as the one used to finish the bottom of the bodice.

+Remember that this is all relative.
+Always try on your piece as you crochet to make sure you're getting the sizing right.
+I always crochet smaller than the pattern so I have to make lots of extra rows to make sure the thing actually fits.
+One time, I made a top, and it came out looking like it was for a baby, but I used the same hook and yarn as the pattern suggested!
+Needless to say, I had to add a _lot_ of extra row on that one.
+I don't think I crochet particularly tight, but oh well.